gochaavsajanishvili/EOS/fixed-v3-master-prompt.md

 *   SSE indicator shows live connection and updates on events.
 *   V/TO sections save and reload.
 *   Department Detail shows scorecard, rocks, issues, todos, and recent L10 entries with recording links.
+*   No Chart.js bundles appear in the build output.

 ---